faenrandir/a_careful_examination/documents/polygamy/joseph_smith_instructed_others_to_burn_polygamy_communication.md

 ## Introduction

-The historical record suggests that in at least four cases, Joseph Smith instructed others to burn records, communication, or would-be recipients of communication.
-Three incidents are tied to polygamy: two are related to a polygamous marriage proposal and the other was regarding a meeting shortly after the polygamous marriage had taken place.
+The historical record suggests four cases when Joseph Smith instructed others to burn, bury, and/or destroy records or communication.
+Three of these four incidents suggesting a request for document destruction are tied to polygamy: two are related to a polygamous marriage proposal and the other was regarding a meeting shortly after the polygamous marriage had taken place.

-Joseph Smith Papers editors acknowledge these three instances in [footnote 6](https://www.josephsmithpapers.org/paper-summary/letter-to-newel-k-elizabeth-ann-smith-and-sarah-ann-whitney-18-august-1842/2#1415580525105515545) of the Letter to the Whitneys:
+Joseph Smith Papers editors acknowledge the three polygamy related instances in [footnote 6](https://www.josephsmithpapers.org/paper-summary/letter-to-newel-k-elizabeth-ann-smith-and-sarah-ann-whitney-18-august-1842/2#1415580525105515545) of the Letter to the Whitneys:

 > In addition to the need to keep his location secret, JS may have asked that
 > the letter be destroyed because it could indicate his sealing to Sarah Ann